 This classic Key West bar is popular with tourists and locals alike.
 Happy Hour begins at 7:30 am, so come prepared to drink a beer with breakfast!

 It’s a magical place filled with butterflies and birds.
-The resident flamingos, Rhett and Scarlett and always glad to see you.
+The resident flamingos, Rhett and Scarlett are always glad to see you.
 Click here to buy your tickets online!

 Check out some of the many places serving Florida brewed beers.
 Want to see a brewery?
 Then head over to the Waterfront Brewery or First Flight.
 Each is brewing beers in Key West.

 There are many unique drinks in Key West.
-The frozen drinks at Flying Monkey, Wet Willie’s and Fat Tuesday should not be missed.
+The frozen drinks at Flying Monkey, General Horseplay, and Fat Tuesday should not be missed.